Closures & Hours Changes

 You may be surprised at the number of diapers your newborn goes through every day.
 It's important to change your baby's diaper, because urine and stool can irritate your baby's skin.

-A newborn moves between sleeping and waking during a 24-hour day.
-Most newborns sleep for a total of 18 hours each day, waking for short periods at least every 2 to 3 hours.
-When your newborn wakes up, he or she will usually be hungry and need to be fed.
+Most newborns sleep for about 18 hours each day.
+They are awake for short periods at least every 2 to 3 hours.
+When your newborn wakes up, they will usually be hungry and need to be fed.
 This pattern dominates your baby's first few weeks.

-Somewhere between 12 and 24 months of age, your toddler will likely resist a morning nap and want to rest only in the afternoon.
-Your child's attempt to switch to one nap a day often occurs at about 18 months of age.
-Many doctors recommend keeping both naps as long as possible for both the child's and the parents' benefit.
+Sometime between 12 and 24 months of age, your toddler will probably resist a morning nap and want to rest only in the afternoon.
+A child's attempt to switch to one nap a day often occurs at about 18 months of age.
+Many doctors recommend keeping both naps as long as possible for both the child's and the parent's benefit.

 To learn more about Healthwise, visit Healthwise.org.